 - You should still be able to bite down comfortably.

 - There should not be gaps between the veneer and your tooth.

 The way in which you should care for and look after your veneers will depend on the product you have opted for.

-Always follow the guidelines that the manufacturer of your veneers offer.
+Always follow the guidelines that the manufacturer of your veneers offers.

-When not in use, you should ensure that your veneers are stored in a safe place, ideally in a storage case to protect them from unwanted damage and exposure to other elements that may affect them.
+When not in use, store your veneers in a safe place, ideally in a storage case.
+This will protect them from unwanted damage and exposure to other elements that may affect them.